 Specialized Flight Teams & Pilots and Mechanics

-Sanford AirMed is composed of four specialized flight teams – adult, neonatal, maternal, and pediatric – with advanced training in cardiac, trauma, burns, pediatric, maternal and neonatal critical care.
+Sanford AirMed is composed of four specialized flight teams – adult, neonatal, OB, and pediatric – with advanced training in cardiac, trauma, burns, pediatric, OB and neonatal critical care.
 All teams transport in the helicopter, fixed wing and ground.
 In addition, Sanford AirMed employs a staff of full time pilots and mechanics to operate and maintain all aircraft.

 The adult team consists of registered nurses and flight paramedics with extensive training in the care of the critically ill and traumatized patients.
 A Respiratory Therapist is available, if needed.
 The adult team transports medical and trauma patients 15 years and older and responds to all scene response calls regardless of age.
 When not flying, the adult team members provide support within the hospital to the Emergency Department, Critical Care Units and other areas needing assistance.
 The team provides care based on established protocols, and is directed by the Emergency Department Physician when on transport.